Maki-Nakagawa-Sakata matrix and Froggatt-Nielsen mechanism: INTRODUCTION

 \right) \times N^{-1} \times \left(

-\right), \eeqa where the parameters $\k_i \ (i = 1, \ 2)$ and $\sigma_i \ (i = 1, \ 3, \ 4)$ are $\O(1)$.
-The above form of $\M_{\n}$ is derived as a consequence of the fact that the F--N factors appearing in the charged lepton masses cancel out in large part through the seesaw mechanism.
-The matrix $N$ in Eq.(\ref{Sgm}), in which the F--N factors are eliminated from R-handed neutrino Majorana mass matrix, has no hierarchical structure and $\det N = 1$.
+\right). \eeqa Our prediction contains that both the parameters $\k_i \ (i = 1, \ 2)$ and $\sigma_i \ (i = 1, \ 3, \ 4)$ are $\O(1)$.
+The above form of $\M_{\n}$ is derived as a consequence of the fact that the F-N factors appearing in the charged lepton masses cancel out in large part through the seesaw mechanism.
+The matrix $N$ in Eq.(\ref{Sgm}), in which the F-N factors are eliminated from $R$-handed neutrino Majorana mass matrix, has no hierarchical structure and $\det N = 1$.